mike-jshen/leetcode/README.md

 # Leetcode Documentation
 The purpose of this is to document my leetcode journey and provide my own descriptions

+Algorithms will mostly be done in Python (im lazy when it comes to coding syntax :( )

 # START DATE: 3/28/3034

 ## Goals: